gavinfielder/pft/README.md

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.

+### Adding Tests

 You can add your own tests to unit\_tests.c, following the same format.
 You do not need to do anything except write the function in this file and remake.
 The new tests will be included in the test index and can be queried the same way.

 ## Enabling and Disabling tests